robusta-dev/robusta/docs/getting-started/customization.rst

 Setting up a playbooks directory
 -------------------------------------------------------------
-Robusta come with builtin `playbooks`
+Robusta comes with builtin `playbooks`
 Each ``playbook`` is a python script.
 Once loaded, it can be activated by including it in the ``active_playbooks.yaml`` file.
 The python defines the *available* playbooks and the yaml activates them.